Electroless nickel plating is a metal coating with high corrosion and wear resistance, applicable to precision machined parts with complex geometries.

 Aesthetic appearance

-Electroless nickel plating has a bright metallic appearance with a stainless steel-like colour.
+Electroless nickel plating has a bright metallic appearance with a stainless steel-like color.

-It features excellent oxidation resistance and thus maintains its colour and lustre through time.
+It features excellent oxidation resistance and thus maintains its color and lustre through time.

 The surface morphology of the part and its surface roughness are not affected by the coating so the final aesthetic appearance will reflect the starting appearance.
 A matt finish can be obtained by means of sand blasting, grit blasting, or shot peening.